akoskm/akoskm.github.io/_posts/2019-09-10-typescript-practical-example.md

 hiding the fact that both of these need some data in order work.
 We could argue that not passing down props negatively affects the readability and maintainability of this code.

-Could we stay explicit without repeating PropTypes?
-The answer is yes, by using TypeScript instead of PropTypes.
+So I asked myself, could we stay explicit without repeating PropTypes?
+The answer is yes, by using TypeScript to describe the props of our components.

 Of course, TypeScript does a lot more than that.
 It adds types to JavaScript, which makes your code more readable and easier to maintain.
-It makes some editors smarter, enhances autocomplete features, and shows information about the TypeScript types you're writing.
+It makes some editors smarter, enhances autocomplete features, and shows information about the TypeScript types you're using and many more.

-We'll work on the sidebar-table app from the previous post, which still has the prop repetitions: https://codesandbox.io/s/table-sidebar-layout-without-usecontext-xk591
+We'll work on the sidebar-table app from the previous post, which still has the prop repetitions: https://codesandbox.io/s/table-sidebar-layout-without-usecontext-xk591.
 To get started with TypeScript in your project, I recommend following one of the official guides: https://www.typescriptlang.org/samples/index.html.
 Here we'll jump straight into adding types to the app.

 One of the things I like about TypeScript is that you can add it incrementally to your project.
-You can introduce TypeScript only to parts of your codebase and leave the rest of the app untouched.
+You can introduce TypeScript only to some parts of your codebase and leave the rest of the app untouched.

-First, we'll convert the Table component:
+Having that in mind, first, we'll convert the Table component which currently looks like this:

 ```
 import React from "react";